 The existence of a membership relation captures the idea that a datatype is a structured repository of information.
-The relation $\mathsf{mem}a$ holds between a value x of type a and an F-structure of a's if x is stored somewhere in the F-structure.
-The parametericity property expresses the fact that determining membership is independent of the type a, and the fact that mem is the largest relation of its type expresses the idea that determining membership is independent of the type a, which a value is stored.
+The relation mem_a holds between a value x of type a and an F-structure of a's if x is stored somewhere in the F-structure.
+The parametericity property expresses the fact that determining membership is independent of the type a, and the fact that mem is the largest relation of its type expresses the idea that determining membership is independent of the position in the data structure at which a value is stored.

 The parametricity property has the following consequence which we shall have occasion to use.
-For all (total) functions f of type $a \rightarrow b$ ,
+For all (total) functions f of type $a \rightarrow b$,

-'''

-f \bullet \operatorname{mem}a = \operatorname{mem}b \bullet Ff .
+$$f \bullet \operatorname{mem}a = \operatorname{mem}b \bullet Ff$$ .

-'''

-5.4 Occurs-In
+5.4 Occurs-in

 This section contains a proof of the generic statement that two expressions are not unifiable if one occurs in the other.
-We define a (generic) relation occurs\properly\in and we then show that occurs\properly\in is indeed a proper ordering on expressions (that is, if expression x occurs\properly\in expression y then x and y are different).
-We also show that the occurs\properly\in relation is invariant under substitution.
-Thus, if expression x occurs\properly\in expression y no substitution can unify them.
-To show that occurs\properly\in is proper we define a (generic) function size of type $F^V \to \mathbb{N}$ and we show that size is preserved by the relation occurs\properly\in.
-The definition of size involves a restriction on the relator F which is used to guarantee correctness of the algorithm.
+We define a (generic) relation occurs_properly_in and we then show that occurs_properly_in is indeed a proper ordering on expressions (that is, if expression x occurs_properly_in expression y then x and y are different).
+We also show that the occurs_properly_in relation is invariant under substitution.
+Thus, if expression x occurs_properly_in expression y no substitution can unify them.
+To show that occurs_properly_in is proper we define a (generic) function size of type $F^V \to \mathbb{N}$ and we show that size is preserved by the relation occurs_properly_in.
+The definition of size involves a restriction on the relator F which is used to guarantee correctness of the algorithm8.